rebelmuffin/rhea-kernel/README.md

 # Building (ix86)
 To build the kernel, you are going to need the following dependencies:
-- An i686-elf cross compiler: I recommend using a self-compiled version of GCC. (instructions below)
+- An i686-elf cross compiler: I recommend using a self-compiled version of GCC. (instructions for linux below)
 - [GRUB](https://www.gnu.org/software/grub/) command line tools (optional): This is useful for checking to make sure the created kernel binary is multiboot compatible.
 - [QEMU](https://www.qemu.org) (optional): You can *technically* build the kernel without QEMU but you are not going to be able to run and see if it actually works without some VM to run it on.